mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 #### Improved filtering in the Manual Routes table

-In the Authorization section, inside the Manual Routes table, you can now filter specifically by Microservice and Policy type thanks to two appropriate filters.
+In the Authorization section, inside the Manual Routes table, you can now filter specifically by Microservice and Policy type thanks to two new appropriate filters.

 ### Bug Fix

 This version addressed a few bugs, here is a comprehensive list:

 * It has been fixed a bug that prevented users from properly displaying their favorite sections in the Console Launchbar
-* We fixed a behavior that, for certain projects, showed the floppy save icon when selecting a CronJob
+* We fixed a behavior that, for certain projects, wrongly showed the floppy save icon when selecting a CronJob

 ## Fast Data